IDR Models NSW 70 Class

 DCC Sound Installation with Stay Alive

-Now available with our NEW Remastered
+Now available with a NEW Remastered Custom Sound Project

-with the "Full Throttle - Drive Hold" feature.
+including "Full Throttle - Drive Hold" feature

 About the NSW 70 Class Locomotive

 The NSW 70 class were a class of diesel-hydraulic locomotives built by Commonwealth Engineering, Granville for the New South Wales Government Railways in 1960-61.
 They were ordered to replace steam locomotives at Port Kembla.
 Only 10 units were built with the first locomotive, 7001, entering service on the 15th of August 1960 and the last to enter service, 7010, on the 11th of May 1961.